The Holy Towel (Tzanes)

-The Holy Towel is a tempera painting completed by Emmanuel Tzanes.
-He was a representative of the Late Cretan School and the Heptanese School.
-His one brother was famous painter and poet Marinos Tzanes.
-His other brother was famous painter Konstantinos Tzanes.
+The Holy Towel is a tempera painting completed in 1659 by Emmanuel Tzanes.
+He was a representative of the Late Cretan School and the Heptanese school.
+His brothers were the painter and poet Marinos Tzanes and the painter Konstantinos Tzanes.
 One hundred thirty works of art are attributed to Emmanuel.
 He is one of the most important Greek painters of the 17th century along with Theodoros Poulakis.
 He was from Rethymno Crete.
 He was active from 1625 to 1690.
-He painted for over sixty-five years.
 He was the priest of San Giorgio dei Greci in Venice for thirty years.

-Since the inception of Christianity holy relics became an important part of the religion.
 Many different objects related to the story of Jesus's life were sought after by adherents of the faith.
 The Holy Grail, Spear of Destiny and the Holy Shroud are some of the important relics.
 Painters began to adopt the different objects into their works.
-Innumerable Greek-Italian Byzantine works of art featured the Holy Towel or Veil of Veronica.
-El Greco completed several notable versions.
+Many Greek-Italian Byzantine works of art featured the Shroud of Turin (Holy Towel) or Veil of Veronica.
+El Greco completed several versions.
 The subject was very common in the Cretan School.
 Angelos Pitzamanos and Theophanes the Cretan also incorporated the subject matter into their works.
 A notable version was completed by Tzanes.

-The Holy Towel was finished in 1659.
-The painter was in Venice when he painted the magnificent work of art.
-He used the prototype of the traditional tallit to reflect his advanced knowledge of Christ's ethnic background and customs.
+The Holy Towel was painted in Venice and finished in 1659.
 One year after the work was finished he became the priest of San Giorgio dei Greci.
-It is difficult to categorize some works of art due to the mixture of ideas and concepts.
-Some works belonging to the Heptanese School were ahead of their time.
-Artists frequently experimented and sometimes failed to attract patrons.
-Luckily, Tzanes was able to complete a successful visual work that was foreign to the standards of the day.
-According to modern standards, the work would fall under pop art.
 The painting is part of the collection of the Benaki Museum in Athens, Greece.
-It was donated by Stefanos Vallianos.